KALE-LM-Chem: Vision and Practice Toward an AI Brain for Chemistry: Background

+Science is one of the most important fields for the application of AI.
+As the crown jewel of human civilization and the cornerstone of various industries, science is a core driver of human progress, and its development can significantly accelerate and even revolutionize many fields.
 To date, although AI has made certain progress in the scientific field, it remains far from large-scale application due to current technological limitations.
-AI primarily encompasses three stages: "sensing/perception - cognition/thinking - decision-making/action," roughly corresponding to human subsystems such as "eyes, ears, nose - brain - hands, feet."
+AI primarily encompasses three stages: sensing/perception - cognition/thinking - decision-making/action, roughly corresponding to human subsystems such as eyes/ears/nose - brain - hands/feet.
 Among these, cognition/thinking (i.e., the brain) is the core.
 Therefore, for AI in the scientific domain, constructing a scientific brain for machines is of paramount importance.

+Currently, there are three main technologies for constructing scientific brains using AI, namely: specialized networks for specific problems, deep neural networks with reasoning engines, and large model based methods.